NCSickels/chadv1.0/README.md

 #### Highlights

 - **User_Guide.docx:** User guide document for the project (MS Word formatted README).
-- **workflow.sh:** Bash script for installing and building the attack and fuzzing tools for the workflow.
+- **scripts/workflow.sh:** Bash script for installing and building the attack and fuzzing tools for the workflow.
 - **Dockerfile:** WIP Dockerfile for fuzzing workflow.
 - **Makefile:** Makefile for building and running the Docker container.
 - **Background Screening:** Contains CVEs, LDRA Static Analysis test results, and Valgrind test results for all attack tool candidates.